"….mindfulness meditation has three overarching purposes: knowing the mind; training the mind; and freeing the mind."

-Her MBSR trainings include Mindfulness-Based Stress Reduction (MBSR) in Mind-Body Medicine: A Professional Training taught by Jon Kabat-Zinn and Saki Santorelli, as well as the MBSR Fundamentals course, the MBSR Practice Teaching Intensive, and Individual Supervision at the Center for Mindfulness located in Shrewsbury, Massachusetts.
+Her MBSR trainings include Mindfulness-Based Stress Reduction (MBSR) in Mind-Body Medicine: A Professional Training taught by Jon Kabat-Zinn and Saki Santorelli, as well as the MBSR Fundamentals course, the MBSR Practice Teaching Intensive, and Individual Supervision at the Center for Mindfulness.
 She is a CFM Qualified MBSR Teacher and is pursuing MBSR certification.

 In July 2015, Priscilla completed coursework in Mindfulness-Based Eating Awareness Training (MB-EAT) with Jean Kristeller and Andrea Lieberstein, qualifying her to teach this program.
 And in April 2017, she completed the Eat Right Now® program with Judson Brewer, MD PhD at the Center for Mindfulness and is a Community Facilitator for the program.

 Priscilla is a Certified MB-BP instructor, having completed the training for the Mindfulness-Based Blood Pressure Reduction Intervention (MB-BP) study offered at Brown University with Eric Loucks PhD.

 COMMUNITY DHARMA LEADERS PROGRAM